Most people have no idea how to make use of a plants medicinal

-you have ever made a cup of tea, you have made an herbal
+in on a little secret, if you have ever made a cup of tea, you have

-need not worry about making healthful herbal preparations.
-With a
+you need not worry about making healthful herbal preparations.
+With

 into a makeshift apothecary.
-The first thing we need to look at are
+The first things we need to look at are

 the types of preparations.